joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/10/24/nyregion/mamdani-cuomo-muslim-mayor.html

 **Commanders' Terry McLaurin opens up about his injury and up-and-down year**\
-`Terry McLaurin, who is expected to return on Monday night against the Kansas City Chiefs, has never experienced a year quite like this one.`\
+`McLaurin, who is expected to return Monday night against the Kansas City Chiefs, has never experienced a year quite like this one.`\
 https://nytimes.com/athletic/6748085/2025/10/24/commanders-terry-mclaurin-opens-up-injury/

 **Bannon Claims ‘There Is a Plan’ For Trump to Run for a Third Term**\